 34. Shih Tzu

-They are affectionate and needs to be with people most of the time or they will likely develop separation anxiety/ A good choice if you want a very small playful and affectionate dog.
+They are affectionate and need to be with people most of the time, or they will likely develop separation anxiety.

 36. French Bulldog

 French Bulldogs are very playful and love to be the center of attention.

 If you're looking for a companion who will shower you with affection and keep you endlessly entertained, a Frenchie is a great choice.